Climate and Average Weather Year Round at Santorini Airport Greece

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.4 months, from June 25 to October 6, with an average temperature above 73°F. The day of the year with the warmest water is August 21, with an average temperature of 76°F.
+The time of year with warmer water lasts for 3.4 months, from June 25 to October 6, with an average temperature above 73°F. The month of the year at Santorini Airport with the warmest water is August, with an average temperature of 75°F.

-The time of year with cooler water lasts for 4.6 months, from December 14 to May 1, with an average temperature below 63°F. The day of the year with the coolest water is March 2, with an average temperature of 60°F.
+The time of year with cooler water lasts for 4.6 months, from December 14 to May 1, with an average temperature below 63°F. The month of the year at Santorini Airport with the coolest water is February, with an average temperature of 61°F.

 To characterize how pleasant the weather is at Santorini Airport throughout the year, we compute two travel scores.